Ingridtr/TBA4251-Programmering-i-geomatikk/README.md

 I have used two different approaches for this task.
 ## Method 1:
 Found matching roof point clouds and footprint buildings.
-Combined the building polygon with the z-value, and plottet the 3D results with Matplotlib.
+Combined the building polygon with the z-value, and plotted the 3D results with Matplotlib.

 ## Method 2:
 Extracted plane polygons using planar patch detection.
 Extruded the roof models to their corresponding footprints to get the 3D building models.
-Plottet with Open3D.
+Plotted with Open3D.